Wednesday July 23, 2014

 _______ ¬†¬†¬†¬†¬†¬† 1 closed-cell foam sleeping pad (3/8 in. foam) or inflatable camping pad (like a Thermarest‚ÄĒnot a full-size inflatable mattress).
 Sleeping pads provide padding and insulation from the ground for more comfortable sleeping, and they help keep your sleeping bag dry.

-_______ ¬†¬†¬†¬†¬†¬† 3 heavy plastic garbage bags: one for sleeping bag, one for inside your backpack, and one as a rain cover.
+_______ ¬†¬†¬†¬†¬†¬† At least 3 heavy plastic garbage bags: one for sleeping bag, one for inside your backpack, and one as a rain cover.

 _______¬†¬†¬†¬†¬†¬†¬† 5-6 gallon size Ziploc bags or 2-3 plastic grocery bags for packing